knwanna/knwanna/README.md

 - 👋 Hi, I’m @knwanna
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning web design, js
+- 🌱 I’m currently learning web design, js, C++, Python
 - 💞️ I’m looking to collaborate on data science
 - 📫 How to reach me at